 - Houses 256 KB of local memory to store instructions and data.
 The type of memory fitted is single-ported (considering this is a critical area, it’s a bit disappointing they didn’t use dual-ported chips…).
 Furthermore, the address bus is 32-bit long.

 - Executes load and store instructions.

 - Forwards instructions to another block for issuing.

 Notice that there are only 256 KB available to store the program.
-Considering SPU programs can be compiled using C/C++, it’s not easy to predict how large the program will be.
-For this reason, it is recommended that the programmes assume there’s only half the memory available (128 KB) , which leaves enough window for the compiled code to take up as much space as it needs, although this comes at the cost of storage and efficiency.
+Considering SPU programs can be compiled using C/C++, it’s not easy to predict how large the binary will be.
+For this reason, it is recommended that developers assume there’s only half the memory available (128 KB) , which leaves enough window for the compiled code to take up as much space as it needs, although this comes at the cost of storage and efficiency.

 Finally, there’s also a SPU Channel and DMA Transport (SSC) unit, which the Memory Flow controller uses to fill and/or fetch local memory, and a puny Fixed-Point Unit that only does shuffling and vector rotation.

 The Even pipeline is notable for its arithmetic capabilities.

 In here we find a real Fixed-point Unit (FXU) which performs basic arithmetic, logical operations (AND, OR, etc), and word shifts.